uvaaland/cig_llnl_workshop/vis_movie.md

 * **Step 3: Visualize using Paraview**

+  Start `Paraview`, click the `Open` button in the top left corner, and navigate to the `./specfem3d_globe/OUTPUT_FILES/` folder.
+In this folder you should see a file-bundle called `AVS_movie_*.inp`, which is the formatted movie data that we generated in the previous step.

+  In order to visualize the surface movie, select the `AVS_movie_*.inp` bundle (not the individual files contained in the bundle) and click `OK`.

+  An `Open Data With...` menu should now appear.
+Select the `AVS UCD Binary/ASCII Files` option and click `OK`.

+  The movie data is now loaded, and you can click `Apply` in the `Properties` menu on the left-hand side in order to display it.
+To run the movie, click the leftmost green arrow in the top menu, called `First Frame`, and then click the center green arrow, called `Play`.

+  You might want to adjust the color scale to your own liking.

 ---
 In this section, we have looked at how to provide the input data that is necessary to run a continental-scale simulation with SPECFEM3D_GLOBE.